Independent Right of Residence for Spouses ("Eheunabhängiges Aufenthaltsrecht")

 In principle, you are not obliged to report your separation to the Immigration Office.
 However, not communicating the separation or divorce can have a negative impact if the immigration authorities find out that you separated earlier than you told the authorities.
 Furthermore, you are obliged to notify the Immigration Office of essential developments, such as moving house.
 Otherwise, you may no longer receive important letters from the Immigration Office.

 Important: Some Immigration Offices stipulate that you must notify them if you separate.
 They do so with a so-called "Auflage".
 You will usually receive this requirement together with your residence permit.
-If you are unsure whether you have received such a condition, it is best to ask a counselling centre.
+If you are unsure whether you have received such a condition, you can ask a counselling centre.
 In the section "Where can I find help?" you can find a counselling centre nearby.

 Can I obtain the Independent right of residence for spouses if I haven't lived with my spouse for three years?